© Inga Nielsen | Dreamstime.com

-The oregano oil benefits also include inhibiting the Candida fungi (yeast).
+Oregano oil is also effective at inhibiting the Candida fungi (yeast).
 It is more effective than other natural supplements in cases of yeast infections resistant to the conventional drug fluconazole (Diflucan), according to research published in the Canadian Journal of Microbiology.

 Oregano Oil Benefits Parasitic Infections

 Giardia is an amoeba, common throughout the world.
 There are more than 200 million people infected with Giardia each year.
 Research studies indicate that oregano is effective against Giardia.
-In one study, oregano oil proved to be more effective than the commonly prescribed drug, tinidazol.
+In one study, it proved to be more effective than the commonly prescribed drug tinidazol.

-Oregano oil even protects against parasitic infiltration both within the body, as well as the physical environment.
-This includes round worms, tape worms, bed bugs, lice, fleas and mosquitoes.
+Oregano oil even protects against parasitic infiltration both in a physical environment and within the body.
+This includes round worms, tape worms, bed bugs, lice, fleas, and mosquitoes.

 Oregano Oil Benefits Food-borne Illnesses & Digestive Issues

-In vitro studies have demonstrated antibacterial activity of the essential oils against some of the most common food-borne pathogens including Listeria, Salmonella, E-Coli, and Shigella dysenteria (causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
-You can also add a few drops to your left-overs to prevent food spoilage.
+In vitro studies have demonstrated antibacterial activity of essential oils against some of the most common food-borne pathogens, among them Listeria, Salmonella, E-Coli, and Shigella dysenteria (which causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
+You can also add a few drops to your leftovers to prevent food spoilage.